 However, the above registry value, HasKeyboard, always returns 1 because it doesn't consider the status of slide-out keyboard.

 Windows Mobile doesn't provide a standard API for detecting a status of slide-out keyboard, so each device maker uses its own hidden or public API.

-In the case of Samsung Windows Mobile devices, they provide Windows Mobile SDK through the Samsung Mobile Innovator site.
-Therefore, we can get a state of the slide-out keyboard.
+For Samsung Windows Mobile devices, Samsung provides Windows Mobile SDK from the Samsung Mobile Innovator site so we can easily get a state of the slide-out keyboard on Samsung devices.